Rich-Harris/magic-string/README.md

 Same as `s.appendRight(...)`, except that the inserted content will go *before* any previous appends or prepends at `index`

-### s.replace( regexp, substitution )
+### s.replace( regexpOrString, substitution )

-String replacement with RegExp or string, a replacer function is also supported.
+String replacement with RegExp or string.
+When using a RegExp, replacer function is also supported.
 Returns `this`.

 ```ts
 import MagicString from 'magic-string'